Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity II: Krylov and spread complexities

 \subsubsection{Random Matrix Theory}

 A standard paradigm for quantum chaotic behavior is time evolution under a random matrix Hamiltonian drawn from the measure

-where $H$ is the Hamiltonian, $V(H) = \sum_{n=0}^\infty v_n \mathrm{Tr}(H^n)$ is a potential, and the partition sum $Z_{\beta,N}$ normalizes the measure.
-The Dyson index is $\beta=1,2,4$ depending on whether we choose $H$ to be Hermitian, real and symmetric, or quaternionic, corresponding to unitary, orthogonal, or symplectic ensembles.
-If $V$ is quadratic, we say that the Random Matrix Theory (RMT)is described by the Gaussian Unitary, Orthogonal or Symplectic Ensembles (GUE,GOE, GSE).
+where $H$ is a Hamiltonian matrix acting on an $N$--dimensional Hilbert space, $V(H) = \sum_{n=0}^\infty v_n \mathrm{Tr}(H^n)$ is a potential, and the partition sum $Z_{\beta_D,N}$ normalizes the measure.\footnote{In this section we return to using $N$ for the Hilbert space dimension rather than the number of degrees of freedom.} The Dyson index is $\beta_D=1,2,4$ depending on whether we choose $H$ to be Hermitian, real and symmetric, or quaternionic, corresponding to unitary, orthogonal, or symplectic ensembles.
+If $V$ is quadratic, we say that the Random Matrix Theory (RMT) is described by the Gaussian Unitary, Orthogonal or Symplectic Ensembles (GUE,GOE, GSE).
 We are going to study time evolution and spread complexity of a generic state in the basis in which the Hamiltonian is drawn.
-Since the matrix is being drawn randomly we can pick this to be the state $(1,0,0,\cdots)$ if we like.
+Since the matrix is being drawn randomly, we can pick this to be the state $(1,0,0,\cdots)$ without loss of generality.

 Suppose we diagonalize the Hamiltonian in the exponent of (\ref{eq:RMTensemble}) by a unitary transformation.
-Famously, the change of variables introduces the Vandermode determinant $\Delta = \prod_i<j |\lambda_i - \lambda_j|^\beta$ in the measure, leading to a distribution over eigenvalues of the form
+Famously, the change of variables introduces the Vandermode determinant $\Delta = \prod_{i<j} |\lambda_i - \lambda_j|^{\beta_D}$ in the measure, leading to a distribution over eigenvalues of the form

-where $V(\Lambda)$ is the potential evaluated on the diagonal matrix of eigenvalues.
+where $V(\Lambda)$ is the potential evaluated on the diagonal matrix of eigenvalues $\lambda_k$.
 There is also an important relation between the potential $V$ and the ensemble averaged density of states:

 where $V'$ is the derivative of the potential, $\rho(E)$ is the density of stares, and $\mathrm{p.v.}$ indicates the principal value of the integral.
 We will use these relations to work out expressions for the Lanczos spectrum.